muziejus/media-history-of-nyc/sections/assessment.md

 about Downtown.
-Working collaboratively, we will draw connections between our various artifacts and determine which nodes are missing between them, subsequently filling in those edges with new nodes that take the form of shorter posts involving further research either at Fales or elsewhere.
+Working collaboratively, we will draw connections between our various artifacts and determine which nodes are missing between them, subsequently filling in those edges with new nodes that take the form of shorter posts involving further research either at Fales, the Centro, or elsewhere.
 We will try to tailor the tasks to the strengths of the students.
 Additional writing, of course, should follow basic rules of academic citation.